• Skip to main content

 Diabetic Dermopathy

-“This condition appears as brown, scaly patch similar in appearance to an ‘age spot’, and it’s caused by changes in the small blood vessels beneath the skin,” explains Green.
+“This condition appears as a brown, scaly patch similar in appearance to an ‘age spot’, and it’s caused by changes in the small blood vessels beneath the skin,” explains Green.

 How it’s treated: This condition is harmless and does not need treatment.
 However, improving overall blood sugar levels can prevent it from getting worse.